mplesser/azcam/docs/index.md

 * Python programming language <https://www.python.org>

 ## Usage
-Most of AzCam's functionality is available only after importing configuration code which defines a system's hardware resources.
+Most of AzCam's functionality is available only after loading configuration or environment code which defines a system's hardware resources (such as *azcam-itl* or *azcam-bok*).
 Once configured, the system is controlled by class instances (objects) of the hardware modules, such as *controller*, *instrument*, *telescope*, *tempcon*, and others.
 Perhaps the most important object is *exposure*, which controls an actual observation.
+Most of these objects are exposed through the *azcam.api* object.
+There is also a database of parameters maintained in the *azcam.db* object.

-There are several operation modes of azcam.
-One is the server-side, usually implemented as the *azcamserver* application, which communicates directly or indirectly to all system hardware.
-Another is the console, usually called *azcamconsole*, which is usually implemented as an IPython command window that is able to communicate with *azcamserver* and is used to acquire and analyze image data through the command line and python code.
+There are two three main operational modes of azcam:
+ - One is the server-side, usually implemented as the *azcamserver* application, which communicates directly or indirectly to all system hardware.
+ - Another is the console, usually called *azcamconsole*, which is typically implemented as an IPython command window that communicates with *azcamserver* and is used to acquire and analyze image data through the command line and python code.

-There is an *api* object which is a general interface to the most common commands.
-It is implemented for both the server and console environments.

-On the server side a very useful object is the database *db* which contains references to many  objects and paramaters.
-So the instrument might be referenced in a script or command line as *db.instrument*.

-Generally an azcam environment must be configured for a specific hardware system, such as a specific telescope or laboratory.
-Examples are *azcam_itl* and *azcam-bok*.
+ - The final mode is through client applications, which communicate with *azcamserver* over sockets or the web API.
+There are multiple clients written in a variety of languages.

-For the generic environment, which is not very useful as it does not know what hardware to communicate with, the server-side code to get the current system wavelength and take an exposure is:
+For the generic environment, which is not very useful as it does not implement any actual hardware, the server-side code to get the current system wavelength and take an exposure is:

+    import azcam
-    from azcam.server import api, db
+    from azcam.server import api
-    wavelength = db.instrument.get_wavelength()
+    wavelength = api.instrument.get_wavelength()
     api.expose(30., 'dark', "a dark image title")

-For the generic console application (which usually connects to a separate server application), this would be:
+For the generic console application (which usually connects to a separate *azcamserver* application), this would be:

+    import azcam
-    from azcam.console import api
+    from azcam.server import api
     wavelength = api.get_wavelength()
     api.expose(30., 'dark', "a dark image title")

-Example configuration code can be loaded with either of the commands:
+Example configuration code can be found in `azcam.example_server_config1` and `azcam.example_console_config`.

-    import azcam.example_server_config
-    import azcam.example_console_config

 When working in a command line environment, it is often convenient to import commonly used commands into the CLI namespace.
 To do this, **after** configuring the environment, execute the command:

     from azcam.cli import *

-This provides direct access to objects such as *exposure*, *controller*, *db*, and shortcuts in *azcamserver*, or *api*, *db*,  and shortcuts in *azcamconsole*.
+This provides direct access to objects such as *api*, *db*, *exposure*, *controller*, and various pre-defined shortcuts.

 ## Server Operation
 AzCam is most often used as a server application to which clients connect via ethernet sockets or from a web browser.
 The clients might be a GUI like *azcamtool* or a pyhton command line interface using azcam's console code.